ciscoheat/buddy/README.md

 ## Should assertions

-As you've seen in the examples, testing if the specifications are correct is as simple as adding `using Buddy.should` to the package and then use the `should` extension for the identifier you want to test.
+As you've seen in the examples, testing if specifications are correct is as simple as adding `using Buddy.should` to the package and then use the `should` extension for the identifier you want to test.
 The following assertions are supported:

 ### All types